Design an Urban Garden

 - Decorative stone paths (not pea shingle) are impossibly difficult to rake clear of leaves.

-- Decorative concrete setts / block paving have lots of joins – so lots of places for seeds to germinate, so a putting an ornamental grasses garden upwind of your patio…you know you will have work to do!
+- Decorative concrete setts / block paving have lots of joins – meaning lots of places for seeds to germinate, so a putting an ornamental grasses garden upwind of your patio…you know you will have work to do!

 Messy Trees & Untidy Plants: